 Dharma Master Cheng Yen was born in 1937 in Qingshui, a small town in Taichung County, Taiwan.
 As her father's brother was childless, at a young age, she was adopted by him and his wife to raise as their own, a common practice in that era.
-Her new family later moved to Fengyuan City, Taichung County.
-When Dharma Master Cheng Yen was seven, the Second World War brought air raids upon Japanese-occupied Taiwan.
+When Dharma Master Cheng Yen was around seven, she experienced the air raids that the Second World War brought upon Japanese-occupied Taiwan.
 What she witnessed deeply imprinted upon her young mind the cruelty of war.
 Throughout her growing years, she had many questions about life and its meaning.

 In her town, the young Dharma Master Cheng Yen was known as a very filial daughter to her parents.
 When her mother needed surgery for acute gastric perforation, a very risky procedure in those times, the 15-year-old Dharma Master Cheng Yen prayed earnestly to Avalokitesvara Bodhisattva (the Bodhisattva of Compassion), offering to give up 12 years of her life in exchange for her mother's health.
 To express her piety, she undertook a vegetarian fast.
 When her mother later recovered without need for surgery, the young Dharma Master Cheng Yen, out of gratitude, chose to become a life-long vegetarian.The Spiritual Calling

-When Dharma Master Cheng Yen was 23, an event happened that would change her life.
-One day, her father suddenly took ill.
-Within 24 hours, he passed away.
+When Dharma Master Cheng Yen was 21, an event happened that would change her life.
+One day, her father suddenly took ill, and he passed away the very next day.
 His death was a great shock to Dharma Master Cheng Yen and propelled her to seek many answers about life and death.
 That life could be taken away so precipitously made her reflect, "Why is life so transient?
 Where then lies its true meaning?"

 At this time, Dharma Master Cheng Yen came into contact with Buddhism.
 Learning of the teachings, she gradually came to feel that one should expand the love for one's own family to the entire society and all humanity.
 She aspired to take care of the great family of humanity, instead of one small family.

-In 1961, Dharma Master Cheng Yen left her family home to embark on the spiritual path, giving up a relatively comfortable life.
-Within a few days, however, her mother found her and begged her to return home.
-She acquiesced, but with her spiritual convictions, she could not truly be content living her old life; several months later, she again left her family to pursue spiritual cultivation.
-That year, she was 24.
+With this outlook on life, Dharma Master Cheng Yen left her family home to embark on the spiritual path, giving up a relatively comfortable life.
+Not long after, however, her family found her and begged her to return home.
+She acquiesced, but with her spiritual convictions, she could not truly be content living her old life; in late1960, she again left her family to pursue spiritual cultivation.
+That year, she was 23.
 From western Taiwan, she traveled to eastern Taiwan and eventually settled down in Hualien, a small town in Taiwan's relatively undeveloped east coast.
 Though life was very hard, it did not diminish her commitment to spiritual cultivation.

 In late 1962, at the age of 25, Dharma Master Cheng Yen shaved her own head to formally renounce the lay life and start life as a Buddhist monastic.
 She was unaware that Buddhist rules required one to do so under a Buddhist master (a monastic teacher).
 Because of this, she could not qualify when she sought to receive full monastic ordination at Taipei's Lin Chi Temple several months later.
 These circumstances brought her into a chance encounter with Venerable Master Yin Shun at a Buddhist lecture hall in Taipei.
 Having great respect for him, she asked if he would accept her as his disciple.
 He accepted, but as registration for ordination at the Lin Chi Temple would soon come to a close, there was little time for more than a simple instruction to the young novice, "Now that you are a Buddhist monastic, remember always to work for Buddhism and for all living beings."
 He gave her the Dharma name, Cheng Yen.
 The Founding of Tzu Chi